eanandhakumar-coder/C-programming-Code/README.md

 # C-programming-Code
-Get the string from user and print the right substring without using function in "C" programming.
+1.Get the string from user and print the right substring without using function in "C" programming.
+2.Get the string from user and print the left substring without using function in "c" programming